4 practical principles of high-quality database integration tests in Go

 The full source code of Wild Workouts is available on GitHub.
 Don’t forget to leave a star for our project! ⭐

-In the previous article I prepared three different database implementations: MySQL, Firebase, and in-memory.
+In the previous article, I prepared three different database implementations: MySQL, Firebase, and in-memory.
 We will test all of them.
-All of them are fully compatible, so we can have just one test suite.
+They are fully compatible, so we can have just one test suite.

 package hour